LethalCompanyModding/Thunderstore/Thunderstore-Guidelines.md

 - Purposefully damaging another author's work at runtime, especially if it creates errors or other output that can confuse users.
 This may also include deleting or operating on any other author's work outside of your plugin's own directory.

-- Purposefully damage the user's computer or game.
+- Purposefully damaging the user's computer or game.
 This includes damaging saves, or crashing the game intentionally without it being an explicit feature of the mod.
 This may also include deleting or operating on any files outside of the plugin directory.

 - Uploading client side enabled cheating mods or mods that grant an unfair advantage to one player to the community.